 HART 2336 - Troubleshooting.
 Four hours credit.
 An advanced course in the application of troubleshooting principles and use of test instruments to diagnose air conditioning and refrigeration components and system problems including conducting performance tests.
 The student will test and diagnose components, systems, and accessories; complete applicable documentation.
 Prerequisites: HART 1401, 1303, 1407, and/or corequisite HART 1445.
-One hour lecture and five hours lab each week.
+Two hours lecture and four hours lab each week.
 Lab fee.